Bomb Rack: History

 Bomb Rack was established on Guam by Joe Whitley, who joined the Air Force at Randolph Field in 1943 and worked in public relations there until he was assigned to the 7th AAF at Hickam Field, Hawaii as correspondent for the 7th.
 It was a weekly magazine for the B-29 crews and ground forces.
 Whitley was a correspondent and covered raids from Guam, Saipan, Tinian and Iwo Jima.
 Whitley later wrote the book Pacific Paradise with Clive Howard.

 Volume one number one was October 7, 1945.
 During World War II, AAF organizations and units often had their own newsletters, so it is possible that the 20th Air Force also had a newsletter that preceded Bomb Rack.
 That, however, is speculation, and precisely when the magazine ceased production is also unknown.
 From 1945 to 1949, the 20th Air Force's headquarters was located at Harmon Field near the cliffs above Guam's famous resort beach on Tumon Bay, and a newsletter entitled Harmon Rocket was published at Harmon Field at least in 1945, though almost nothing is known of that publication.
 By 1949 Andersen Air Force Base, Guam's only remaining Air Force base, was publishing its own weekly paper called Tropic Topics.

 Format

 What makes Bomb Rack more of a "magazine" than a newspaper or newsletter is its size, the quality of its paper, and most significantly, its format.
 Each issue's cover is a single photograph (except for October 7, 1945, which is a sketch of then Lieutenant General Nathan Farragut Twining) with a brief mention of the content.
 Issues normally included a letters page, a political cartoon (sometimes military related), numerous feature stories, a sports section, and a cartoon page.

 Extant editions

-Bomb Rack was published for at least four months, but out of the sixteen printed only the following eleven editions are known to have survived:
+Bomb Rack was published for at least four months, but out of the seventeen printed only the following twelve editions are known to have survived: